CallmeAri/CallmeAri/README.md

--🚀 Tech Enthusiast | Flutter Developer | Future Founder
+# 🚀 Tech Enthusiast | Flutter Developer | Future Founder
--Hey, I’m Ariya
+- Hey, I’m Ariya
--I build innovative, scalable mobile applications using Flutter & Dart.
+- I build innovative, scalable mobile applications using Flutter & Dart.
--With a strong engineering background, I’m on a mission to launch a knowledge-based tech company.
+- With a strong engineering background, I’m on a mission to launch a knowledge-based tech company.
--Always open to collaboration and exploring new ideas!
+- Always open to collaboration and exploring new ideas!
--How to reach me contact me via my gmail: Callme.aari@gmail.com
+#   How to reach me contact me via my gmail: Callme.aari@gmail.com

 <!---